dropwizard/dropwizard/docs/source/manual/core.rst

     {"code":404,"message":"Collection foobar does not exist"}

 One can also take exceptions that your resource may throw and map them to appropriate responses.
-For instance, an endpoint may throw ``IllegalArugmentException`` and it may be worthy enough of a response to warrant a custom metric to track how often the event occurs.
+For instance, an endpoint may throw ``IllegalArgumentException`` and it may be worthy enough of a response to warrant a custom metric to track how often the event occurs.
 Here's an example of such an ``ExceptionMapper``

 .. code-block:: java